captainprice99/DogProject/README.md

 __Group Members:__ Arnav Doshi (adoshi14), Arnav Whig (awhig)
 <br><br>
 __App Description:__ Allows user to see random images of cute dogs and vote for their favorite dog breed.
-Voting data is stored in MongoDB, which can then be retrieved later to see the current top voted dog.
+Voting data is stored in MongoDB, which can then be retrieved later to see the current leaderboard of votes for each dog.
 <br><br>
 __Youtube Vido Link:__ INSERT LINK HERE
 <br><br>